 The Internship option consists of a 250 hour Internship (ca. 210 hours of placement) and a Research Essay (ca. 40 hours) of approximately 30 pages, discussing the internship project in relation to issues which have been the subject of the student's research in the course of the year.
-The Research Essay will be marked by the student’s supervisor and assigned a numeric grade, on the condition that a favourable internship report has been received from the internship placement supervisor.
+The Research Essay will be marked by the student’s supervisor and assigned a numeric grade.
 While the program generally has internship opportunities available through EditionsTrent and a few other places, the responsibility to find a suitable internship lies with the student.
 The following are examples of internships that Public Texts students have held in the past

 Internships Recently Completed or in Progress